 Scleroderma is an autoimmune disease.
 Autoimmune means that the body attacks itself.
-Normal immune systems are designed to fight off any foreign bodies, like a virus or bacteria, in order to keep you healthy.
+Normal immune systems are designed to fight off foreign bodies, like a virus or bacteria, to keep you healthy.
 Autoimmune diseases mistakenly attack normal healthy cells/tissue in the body.
-This causes an inflammation response.
-Inflammation, over time, causes damage to the area it occurs in.
+This causes an inflammatory response.
+Inflammation, over time, causes damage to the area in which it occurs.
 For example, inflammation in the knees over a long period of time may lead to knee pain due to damage or other joint problems.
 All autoimmune diseases share this trait, but the way in which the body attacks itself or where it attacks itself is unique.
 If you’ve read my first few awareness blog posts, you’ll recognize this metaphor: Autoimmune diseases are all the same ice cream, just different flavors.
 So, what are the characteristics of scleroderma flavor?

 Scleroderma is a chronic illness, meaning that there is no cure for the disease.
-Scleroderma is a skin disease, which causes the body to produce too much collagen.
-Sounds good, right?
-You’ll never age.
-Wrong.
-Although, some people with scleroderma have been noted as looking younger.
-Scleroderma causes the skin to thicken and feel tight.
+Scleroderma is a skin disease which causes the body to produce too much collagen.
+It causes the skin to thicken and feel tight.
 This thickening can occur internally, too, leading to tissue damage and organ function impairment.
-Scars may form on the lungs or kidneys, and blood vessels may thicken and harden leading to serious circulation issues.
+Scars may form on the lungs or kidneys, and blood vessels may thicken and harden leading to serious circulatory issues.

 There are two categories of scleroderma, which are called localized scleroderma and systemic scleroderma.
 The difference is between them lies in how much of the body is affected.
 Each category has different classifications.
 We’re going to look at them in more depth now.